ARION

 The red wolf grinned.
 “I’m healthy enough to survive a little rain.”

-For the next two hours, Will Andresen watched as the Sori assembled the outer framework of an outpost dome larger than the one that Zaizen had been posted at before the coming of the meteorite.
-Once the initial outer frame was done, they put up frames for several partitions inside and the engineer supposed they were internal walls and a flooring.
-He did not recognize the metal alloy they assembled, but they put them together not with screws, bolts or rivets, but with what looked like a tube containing an olive green gel they squeezed out where needed.
-He had not actually been out to the original dome beyond the crater, but had seen numerous photos and some samples of the materials that had been brought back.
+For the next two hours, Will Andresen watched the Sori assemble the outer framework of a dome larger than the one that Zaizen had been posted at before the coming of the meteorite.
+Once the initial outer frame was done, they put up several partitions inside and the engineer supposed they were to be internal walls and a flooring.
+He did not recognize the metal alloy they assembled, but they put them together not with screws, bolts or rivets, but with what looked like a tube containing an olive-green gel they squeezed out where needed using something akin to a caulking applicator.
+He had not actually been to the original dome beyond the crater, but had seen numerous photos and some samples of the materials that had been brought back.

-When the skeletal structures of all three domes were assembled, Andresen watched as they opened up several canisters and then applied a dark green paste around the foundations of them all with bulbs inserted into a type of squeeze gun.
+When the wiring within the skeletal structures of all three domes was completed, Andresen watched as they opened up several canisters and then applied a dark green paste around the foundations of them all with bulbs inserted into another type of squeeze gun.

 It was only when this activity finished that the aliens noticed that the red wolf was still with them, settled on his haunches among the crater weed.
 He wagged his tail and gave them a friendly wave, but none of them seemed to understand the gesture.